AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 1. The user executes `find n/John` to find all `Person` with `Name` containing `John`.
 2. The `FindCommandParser` checks that only one parameter is present in the user input.
 This parameter is used to indicate which `Person` field to search for.
-3. When called upon to parse the value of the parameter specified by the user, the `FindCommandParser` creates an `PersonXYZPredicate` that encapsulates the user search string e.g. `John` (`XYZ` is a placeholder for the specific `Person` field e.g. `PersonNamePredicate`).
+3. When called upon to parse the value of the parameter specified by the user, the `FindCommandParser` creates a `PersonXYZPredicate` that encapsulates the user search string e.g. `John` (`XYZ` is a placeholder for the specific `Person` field e.g. `PersonNamePredicate`).
-4. All `PersonXYZPredicate` classes (e.g.`PersonNamePredicate`, `PersonEmailPredicate`) inherit from `PersonPredicate` interface so that they can be treated similarly where possible e.g, during testing.
+4. All `PersonXYZPredicate` classes (e.g.`PersonNamePredicate`, `PersonEmailPredicate`) inherit from the `PersonPredicate` interface so that they can be treated similarly where possible e.g. during testing.
 5. A new `FindCommand` instance is created by `FindCommandParser` and is executed by `LogicManger`.
-6. `FindCommand` will call `Model#updateFilteredPersonList(PersonPredicate)` to update the `UI` and display all `Person` that has `Name` containing `John`.
+6. `FindCommand` will call `Model#updateFilteredPersonList(PersonPredicate)` to update the `UI` and display all `Person` that has a `Name` containing `John`.
 7. The result of the command execution is encapsulated as a `CommandResult` object which is returned back to `LogicManager`.

 #### Search persons by person's meeting date sub-feature

-For search queries based on person's meeting date, the user input will be first validated in `FindCommandParser` to check if it matches the date format specified in FINDvisor.
+For search queries based on a person's meeting date, the user input will be first validated in `FindCommandParser` to check if it matches the date format specified in FINDvisor.
 This validation is facilitated by `ParserUtil#parseMeetingDate(String)`.
 Afterwards, `FindCommandParser` will create a new `PersonMeetingDatePredicate(LocalDate)` with the parsed user input if it is valid.

-The following sequence diagram below show `Model` and `LogicManger` components interact with the find by person's meeting date sub-feature.
+The following sequence diagram below shows `Model` and `LogicManger` components interact with the find by person's meeting date sub-feature.
 Below are the definitions used in the sequence diagram:
 - `find`: `find m/25-04-2024`
 - `argument`: `m/25-04-2024`
 - `value`: `25-04-2024`